 Hypothesis Generation allows NIH intramural researchers to access clinical research data without personal identifiers from the NIH Clinical Center systems from 1976 to the present.
-View an overview of BTRIS Data Without Personal Identifiers [disclaimer].
+View a Limited Data Set Query video (disclaimer) for additional details.

 Subject Attribution is managed through a custom application called Preferences.
 Users can confirm the association of a subject with an active protocol, or set thresholds for notifications and permissions related to secondary data use.

 Dr. Jose Galvez earned his BS in Biochemistry from the University of California, Los Angeles and his MD from University of California (UC), Davis School of Medicine.
 After receiving his MD, Dr. Galvez completed his pathology residency and informatics fellowship at the UC Davis School of Medicine.
 Upon completion, he joined the International Tele-Pathology Group, Virginia, as the Director of Anatomic and Clinical Pathology and the Chief Information Officer.

 For ten years, Dr. Galvez was the Director of Bioinformatics, an Assistant Professor of Pathology, and the Director of Electron Microscopy at the Center for Comparative Medicine at the UC Davis School of Medicine.
 He directed the Bioinformatics Program and provided leadership to center faculty in information management and representation issues.
 He also developed the UC Davis Health System’s Health Informatics Program and supported various national-level efforts, including the National Cancer Institute (NCI)-sponsored Mouse Models of Human Cancer Consortium.